PLJV/Beatbox/README.md

 ### Beatbox
 Simple Python wrapper interface for GDAL, GeoRasters, Shapely, and GeoPandas.
 Beatbox is designed to be a portable interface for working with large spatial datasets on cloud platforms like AWS and Google App Engine.
 You install it's standard dependencies with anaconda (or miniconda) and/or pip in seconds and produce datasets that can be integrated into distributed computing workflows.

-*If you are not a collaborator and just happened onto this repository while looking for ways to crunch geospatial data with Python, **this is not your tool**.
+*This is still a young project.
+If you are not a collaborator and just happened onto this repository while looking for ways to crunch geospatial data with Python, **this is not your tool**.
 For vector data, consider [GeoPandas](https://developers.google.com/earth-engine/python_install_manual).
 For raster data, consider [GeoRasters](https://github.com/ozak/georasters).*

 For an overview of installing the Earth Engine Python API ([RTM](https://developers.google.com/earth-engine/python_install_manual)).